carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<POOMA>>> -->
-## <A NAME="POOMA"></A> POOMA
+## <a name="POOMA"></a> POOMA

 "*POOMA is a high-performance [C++](#cxx) toolkit for parallel scientific computation.
 POOMA's object-oriented design facilitates rapid application development.
 POOMA has been optimized to take full advantage of massively parallel machines.
 POOMA is available free of charge in order to facilitate its use in both industrial and research environments.*"

 ### Web